 Learn What a Balanced Diet Really is and How to Make it Happen

 Medical and nutrition professionals are really good at making nutrition complicated.
 Most children, even those who have multiple food allergies, are still able to get the nutrients they need by eating a balanced diet.
 Also, a balanced diet goes way beyond eating “healthy” foods.
 For kids this means learning to trust their cues to know when they are hungry and full, learning to eat a variety of different foods, and for parents to trust that they will get there if we guide them without pressuring them.
 Beyond that though, don’t know what foods contain choline or long-chain polyunsaturated fatty acids?
-Let us break down nutrition into the facts you need to know.
+Let us break down nutrition into the facts every food allergy family must know.

 Balanced eating = an emotionally strong relationship with food